Lucia Cano

-Lucía Cano Pintos (Madrid, September 27, 1965) is a Spanish architect.
+Lucía Cano Pintos (born Madrid, September 27, 1965) is a Spanish architect.
 Cano, together with José Selgas, cofounded the Madrid studio SelgasCano, whose work is distinguished mainly by the use of polychromy, creative exploration with new materials, and an understanding of the relationship between architectural work and surrounding landscape.

 Training

-Cano's father was the award-winning Spanish architect, Julio Cano Lasso, a great source of inspiration for her, and they would collaborate on projects until his death in 1996.
+Cano's father was the award-winning Spanish architect Julio Cano Lasso, a great source of inspiration for her, and they would collaborate on projects until his death in 1996.
 Cano obtained the title of Architect, with an outstanding qualification, in 1992 from the Superior Technical School of Architecture of Madrid.

 Career highlights

 At the beginning of her career, Cano worked in the studio of her father Julio Cano Lasso (1920-1996) together with her brothers Alfonso, Diego, and Gonzalo, where she had the opportunity to participate in projects such as the Sace Laboratories Building on the university campus of Murcia (1996-1997).
 The family team was led by the father, who instilled an interest in painting and art in his eight children.
 Lucía, the youngest of the studio's four siblings, remembers that she was always very close to her father, who was continuously drawing and writing, even while resting.
 The children saw him enjoy his work so much that Lucía wanted such an experience for herself, eventually becoming a member of his Cano Lasso Studio until 2003.

 In 1997, she began her professional relationship with José García Selgas, with whom she founded the SelgasCano studio in 1998.
 The studio has produced numerous works of international recognition.
 Their project for the Badajoz Conference Center (1999-2006) raised the prestige of the Madrid studio in its early days, while their "Office between trees" (Madrid, 2006-2007) brought the studio high-profile status, as the work was the most visited project of the ArchDaily blog.
 Other relevant projects created over the years include the Mérida Factory (Badajoz, 2006-2011), the Plasencia Auditorium and Conference Center (Cáceres, 2005-2013), the El Batel Auditorium and Conference Center in Cartagena (Murcia, 2004-2011), the “Casa Silicone” (Madrid, 2004-2007), the Second Home offices in London (2015), and the Louisiana Hamlet Pavilion in Copenhagen (2015-2016).